YeDawa/DumpSync/docs/scan.md

 ### Parameters

-- **-t `<table>`**: Specifies the name of the table to be scanned.
+- **-t `<table>`**:  Specifies the name of the table or multiple tables (split by commas) to be scanned.
 The command will check the fields in the table for any inputs that could be vulnerable to XSS attacks.
 - **-p <path_or_url_to_payload_file>** (Optional): Specifies the path or URL to the payload file containing XSS scripts that will be tested on the input fields of the table.
 - **-l `<limit>`** (Optional): Specifies the limit of the number of rows to scan.
 - **-o `<offset>`** (Optional): Specifies the offset from where to start scanning the rows.